Welcome to our Winter Wellbeing Guide!

 • Use a reminder app on your phone or home device to schedule meals and activities.

-2. Stay connected
+2. Stay connected to others

-It’s natural to feel less connected to others in winter, especially if you’re going out less.
-But staying in touch with others is important to keep loneliness at bay.
+It’s easy to feel less connected to others in winter, especially if you’re going out less.
+But keeping in touch with people can lift your mood and help you feel part of everyday life.

-For more links about digital inclusion, including free and local training courses to help people get online explore the digital inclusion and learning information on MindWell.
+For more links about digital inclusion, including free and local training courses to help people get online, explore the digital inclusion and learning information on MindWell.

-3. Do things you enjoy
+3. Make time for things you enjoy

 Bad weather or a chesty cough might keep you indoors, but there are plenty of ways to pass the time.
 Winter can be a great time to try something new, get creative or dust off an old hobby.